limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ### Privilege Escalation

-During enumeration with `pinky`'s account, an executable `adminhelper` at the home directory was observed to have the `setuid` attribute enabled.
+During enumeration of `pinky`'s account, an executable `adminhelper` at the home directory was observed to have the `setuid` attribute enabled.

 ![screenshot-17](/assets/images/posts/pinkys-palace-walkthrough/screenshot-17.png)